 For me?
 My indicator?
 I would love to say that it’s the daily excitement of end of year, post-season hunt Baseball but I’m not a Yankees fan.
 That fall indicator for me, as a Pirate’s fan, came early this year, as it often does, just after the All Star break when there was hope for a moment but was quickly dashed and followed instead by another collapse (though I still watch as a FrankenBucco fan does what a FrankenBucco fan does).
 They are playing better of late at least, so there is that.
 Grab that batting title Bryan Reynolds!

-No, my indicator comes when I’m standing on the sidelines, headset on with a local TV broadcast’s behind the scenes controlled chaos in my left ear amidst the din of a crowd, of my first High School Football game of the season.
-It’s also my first reminder of the also headsetted pacing, pacing, furrowed brow intense coach’s sideline masters of the obvious pacing talk-yell / play call / hand cupped shouts / exasperated waved arm-hand gestures to anyone in the room who will listen about perceived zebra slights akin to the exasperated waved hand-arm gestures you make to anyone who will listen at the Christening in that really nice Elk’s Lodge Hall (we should think about this place for William’s Confirmation, no open bar though, you know uncle Dave) for Jim & Mary’s adorable little Janey, who there were whispers about, when telling of cousin Ron never returning your shit / rah rah football talk.
-And it makes me smile.
+No, my indicator comes when I’m standing on the sidelines, headset on with a local TV broadcast’s behind the scenes controlled chaos in my left ear amid the din of a crowd of my first High School Football game of the season.
+It’s also my first reminder of the also headsetted pacing, pacing, furrowed brow intense coach’s sideline masters of the obvious pacing talk-yell / play call / hand cupped shouts / exasperated waved arm-hand gestures to anyone in the room who will listen about any perceived zebra slights.
+It makes me smile.

 I just wander and wonder the sidelines, keeping in line with the game’s action, with the anonymity of my parabolic mic to shield me while I listen to…